 This course offers a critical and analytical approach to one of the most popular forms of literature in the nineteenth and twentieth centuries.
 Students will encounter many variations of what Poe called the tale of ratiocination, as well as the tale of mystery and imagination.
-They will study the works of well-known writers such as Arthur Conan Doyle, Wilkie Collins, G.K.Chesterton, Agatha Christie, Robert Louis Stevenson, Dashiell Hammet, Raymond Chandler, John le Carré and Simon Winchester.
+They will study the works of well-known writers such as Arthur Conan Doyle, Wilkie Collins, G.K.
+Chesterton, Agatha Christie, Robert Louis Stevenson, Dashiell Hammet, Raymond Chandler, John le Carré and Simon Winchester.
 Students will be expected not only to read extensively but also to analyse and critically evaluate what they read.
 They will be encouraged to engage in creative writing.

-Prerequisite(s): ENE210 (completed or concurrent) or equivalent.
 Semester: Usually offered in the Winter, alternate years